fyysikkokilta/fktheme2019/README.md

 WordPress theme for Fyysikkokilta website.
 Based on [UnderStrap](https://understrap.com)

+The theme is still quite bloated, but looking forward to clean it up prior to installation!

 ## Installation & running
 Install theme by cloning it into the wp-content/themes folder and activate it from WP.

-## Developing With npm, Gulp and SASS and [Browser Sync]
+## Developing With npm, Gulp and SASS

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync (optional) on your computer globally
 - Then open your terminal and browse to the location of the theme
 - Run: `$ npm install`
-- This might require python 2
+- This might require python 2, due soma package restrictions

 ### Running
 To work with and compile your Sass files on the fly start: